SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 * Customer
 * Ticket

 "message.attachmentsAlt" is an array containing complete HTML code for displaying all attachments for a single message.
 That means that each element in the array contains all the attachments for this message.
-Attachment will be displayed in a new window if clicked.
+The attachment will be displayed in a new window if clicked.

 "message.attachments" contains the same as the above, except that the attachment will be opened in the same window.

 ## listTickets.html

-This template is used to list all the request which the customer has access to.
+This template is used to list all the requests that the customer has access to.

 * Ticket

-In addition the following parser variables are available:
+In addition, the following parser variables are available:

-"pageNumbers" is an array which contains the number of each page.
+"pageNumbers" is an array that contains the number of each page.
 This is convenient to use in conjunction with %ROWSTART%%ROWEND% to print the page selector.

-"nextPage" indicates that there exist a next page.
+"nextPage" indicates that there is a next page.
 If this parser variable is missing, there is no next page.
 The value of the variable is "true" when there is a next page

 "prevPage", same as above, but in the opposite direction

 "direction" will contain the sort order.
 When clicking a column header you can sort on this column.
 Clicking again will reverse the order. "direction" will contain "asc" or "desc" depending on the direction, or empty if no direction is selected.
-See also "orderBy" bellow.
+See also "orderBy" below.

 "searchText" will contain the text searched for.
 Will be empty if no search has been done.